 Counterparty credit risk arises from over-the-counter ("OTC") derivative contracts and securities financing transactions both in trading and banking books, and is subject to the same risk management framework.
 Credit equivalent amount and capital charge for the relevant counterparty credit exposures are determined following the regulatory capital requirements.
-Starting from 30 June 2021, the Group adopts the standardised (counterparty credit risk) approach ("SA-CCR") to measure the credit equivalent amount, which comprises replacement cost and potential future exposure, multiplied by a scaling factor of 1.4.
+The Group adopts the standardised (counterparty credit risk) approach ("SA-CCR") to measure the credit equivalent amount, which comprises replacement cost and potential future exposure, multiplied by a scaling factor of 1.4.
 The relevant counterparty default risk capital charge is calculated under the standardised approach.
 The Group also adopts the standardised credit valuation adjustment ("CVA") method to calculate the relevant counterparty CVA capital charge.

 The Group exercises strict control over counterparty credit risk exposure, including central counterparty ("CCP").
 All credit limits are established in advance of transaction.
 Credit and settlement risk is captured, monitored and reported in accordance with the Group risk methodologies.
 The credit risk exposures associated with these contracts are predominantly their positive marked-to-market values.
 These credit risk exposures together with potential exposures from market movements are managed as part of the overall lending limits allowed to counterparties.
-In instance of financial institutions, close - out netting agreement (International Swaps and Derivatives Association "ISDA") and/or collateral netting agreement (Credit Support Annex "CSA") are used, while the Group generally requires margin deposits from corporate, commercial and retail customers for risk mitigation purpose.
-In the case of a 2-notch downgrade of the Group's credit rating, the impact on the Group's derivative collateral requirements is minimal.
+In instance of financial institutions, close-out netting agreement (International Swaps and Derivatives Association "ISDA") and/or collateral netting agreement (Credit Support Annex "CSA") are used, while the Group generally requires margin deposits from corporate, commercial and retail customers for risk mitigation purpose.
+Under the terms of the ISDA and CSA with counterparties, there is no linkage between the Group's credit ratings and collateral requirements.
+As such, the impact of downgrade of the Group's credit rating to the collateral is minimal.